 - 1 lb yukon gold potatoes, about 2 medium potatoes, cut into 1-inch cubes

 1) Stir onion, garlic, paprika, and 2 tsp olive oil together in a Suvie pan.
 Rub lamb with remaining 1 tsp of oil and season with salt and pepper.
 Place lamb in a second Suvie pan.
-Insert pans into the top of your Suvie and broil for 10 minutes, stirring onions occasionally.
+Insert pans into your Suvie and broil for 10 minutes, stirring onions occasionally.

 2) After broiling, transfer half the onion mixture to the pan with the lamb and transfer 1 or 2 pieces of lamb to the pan with the onions.
 Divide the bay leaves, tomatoes, white wine, water, 1 tsp salt, and potatoes between both pans.
-Return pans to your Suvie.

 4) Remove pans from your Suvie and transfer lamb to a plate.
 Shred meat from the bone and return to the Suvie pans.
 Season stew to taste with salt and pepper.
 Divide between bowls and serve.